fujaba/fulibScenarios/src/test/scenarios/shop/interview/Warehouse.md

 There are Palette with id eu100, eu200, eu333
 and with quantity 100, 150, 150.

-High Heels has palettes eu200, eu333.
+High Heels has palettes and is product of eu200, eu333.
 Nike Airs has palettes eu100.

+Warehouse has products and is warehouse of High Heels and Nike Airs.
+F2 has palette and is place of eu100.

 There is an Arrival with id mondayArrival and with palettes eu100, eu200, eu333 and with producer Italy.